ExpediaGroup/beekeeper/README.md

 # Running Beekeeper

-Beekeeper comprises two Spring Boot applications, `beekeeper-cleanup` and `beekeeper-path-scheduler-apiary`, which run independently of each other:
+Beekeeper comprises two Spring Boot applications, `beekeeper-cleanup` and `beekeeper-scheduler-apiary`, which run independently of each other:

 - `beekeeper-cleanup` periodically queries a database for paths to delete and performs deletions.
-- `beekeeper-path-scheduler-apiary` periodically polls an Apiary SQS queue for Hive metastore events and inserts S3 paths to be deleted into a database, scheduling them for deletion.
+- `beekeeper-scheduler-apiary` periodically polls an Apiary SQS queue for Hive metastore events and inserts S3 paths to be deleted into a database, scheduling them for deletion.

 Both applications require configuration to be provided, see [Application configuration](#application-configuration) for details.